 About induction of labour or ‘being induced’

 Induction of labour – or ‘being induced’ – is when your doctor or midwife uses drugs or special tools and techniques to get your labour to start.

-Induction of labour normally happens in a hospital.
+Induction of labour is very common and usually happens in a hospital.

 When you might need induction of labour

-Your doctor or midwife might recommend induction of labour when:
+Your doctor or midwife might recommend induction of labour in these situations:

 - You’re 41 weeks pregnant or more.

 - You have health concerns, like high blood pressure or pre-eclampsia.

 - Your baby is unwell or there are other concerning signs – for example, changes to your baby’s heart rate or your baby not growing well.